Fireburst

 Fireburst is a racing game developed by exDream and published by IndiePub and Bigben Interactive.
-It was released for Microsoft Windows on April 25, 2012, and PSN and XBLA on June 14, 2013.
-It received mixed reviews from critics.
+It was released for PlayStation 3 on April 16, 2010 (Europe only), for Microsoft Windows on April 25, 2012, and for Xbox 360's Xbox Live Arcade on June 14, 2013.

 Gameplay

 In Fireburst, the Fireboost covers the cars with flames and turns them into a weapon.
 With the Fireboost, players can kill other opponents, but the player's car will explode if their heat level becomes too great.

 Plot

 Charles Randolph, known as "Hightower", invented the Fireburst Racing League and is determined to be the first champion in order to restore his dignity and reputation.

 Reception

-The game has an aggregate score of 59/100 on Metacritic for the PC version, indicating "mixed or average reviews", while the XBLA version has an aggregate score of 35/100, indicating "generally unfavorable reviews".
+The PC version received "mixed" reviews, while the Xbox 360 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

-Carolyn Petit of GameSpot rated the PC version of the game 5/10 points, calling it "good-looking" and its boost mechanic exciting, but saying that it lacked interesting single-player content.
-Similarly, John Blyth of Official Xbox Magazine UK rated the XBLA version 5/10 points, calling it a "perfectly average experience", but criticizing the game's destruction mode as "dull".
-Bryan Dupont-Gray of Hardcore Gamer rated the game 2/5 points, saying that the fact it was a party racing game was a "misstep".
+Carolyn Petit of GameSpot called the PC version "good-looking" and its boost mechanic exciting, but said that it lacked interesting single-player content.
+Similarly, John Blyth of Official Xbox Magazine UK called the Xbox 360 version a "perfectly average experience", but criticized its destruction mode as "dull".
+Bryan Dupont-Gray of Hardcore Gamer said that the fact it was a party racing game was a "misstep".